hmlongco/Factory/README.md

 Now when our preview is displayed `ContentView` creates a `ContentViewModel` which in turn has a dependency on `myService` using the `Injected` property wrapper.

-But now when the wrapper asks the factory for an instance of `MyServiceType` it gets a `MockService2` instead of the `MyService` type originally defined.
+And when the wrapper asks the factory for an instance of `MyServiceType` it now gets a `MockService2` instead of the `MyService` type originally defined.

 This is a powerful concept that lets us reach deep into a chain of dependencies and alter the behavior of a system as needed.

+But we're not done yet.

-And that's just scratching the surface; Factory has quite a few more tricks up its sleeve...
+Factory has quite a few more tricks up its sleeve...

 ## Scope